 But Nicholas had his foot wedged in.
-'Let me in, Katie,' he said.
-'I want to talk to you about Stephen.
-He was very fond of you, you know.'
-'He's dead,' Katie said, still pushing at the door with her shoulder.
+"Let me in, Katie," he said.
+"I want to talk to you about Stephen.
+He was very fond of you, you know."
+"He's dead," Katie said, still pushing at the door with her shoulder.
 But Nicholas was too strong for her and the door knocked her backwards against the kitchen table as he entered.
 He shut the door behind him and walked towards her.
-'I won't hurt you,' he said.
-'I know you were talking to Stephen the day before he died.
+"I won't hurt you," he said.
+"I know you were talking to Stephen the day before he died.
 I just wondered if he'd been saying anything silly.
-He wasn't well, you know.'
+He wasn't well, you know."
 He reached out and grabbed Katie's arm as she tried to slip away.
-'There's no need to be afraid of me,' he said, relaxing his grip a little.
-'No need to run away.
+"There's no need to be afraid of me," he said, relaxing his grip a little.
+"No need to run away.
 I won't hurt you.
-I just want to talk to you.'
-'I don't know what you mean,' Katie said.
-'There was nothing wrong with Stephen.'
-'He was upset.
-He might have said things he didn't mean.'
-'What things?'
-'I don't know.
-That's what I'm asking you, you stupid bitch,' Nicholas shouted, then lowered his voice again.
-'Just tell me what you talked about.
-Aren't you going to offer me a drink?'
-'I don't have anything.'
-'Liar.'
-Nicholas opened Sam's drinks cabinet and poured himself a large gin.
-'I've been here before, remember?
-With Sam.'
+I just want to talk to you."
+"I don't know what you mean," Katie said.
+"There was nothing wrong with Stephen."
+"He was upset.
+He might have said things he didn't mean."
+"What things?"
+"I don't know.
+That's what I'm asking you, you stupid bitch," Nicholas shouted, then lowered his voice again.
+"Just tell me what you talked about.
+Aren't you going to offer me a drink?"
+"I don't have anything."
+"Liar."
+Nicholas opened Sam's liquor cabinet and poured a large shot of gin.
+"I've been here before, remember?
+With Sam."
 He held out the glass.
-'Go on, have some.
-You like gin, don't you?'
+"Go on, have some.
+You like gin, don't you?"
 Katie shook her head.
-Nicholas hooked the back of her neck with one hand, put the glass to her closed lips and tipped it forward.
-The vile-smelling spirit spilled down Katie's chin and on to the front of her dress.
+Nicholas hooked the back of her neck with one hand, put the glass to her closed lips, and tipped it forwards.
+The vile-smelling spirit spilled down Katie's chin and onto the front of her dress.
 It burned her throat and made her gag.
-'Stop it!' she cried, spluttering and pushing him away.
+"Stop it!" she cried, spluttering and pushing him away.
 Nicholas laughed, showing his yellowed teeth, and put the glass down.
 He went back to the cabinet and poured himself some Scotch.
-'What did Stephen tell you?' he asked.
+"What did Stephen tell you?" he asked.

-'Nothing.'
+"Nothing."
 Katie coughed and rubbed at her lips with the back of her hand.